-The teachers at the schools with our gardening project participate actively in the gardening project with the aim that they learn to maintain the patches on their own in the near future.
-In addition to our schools we supported the staff of a kindergarten to make good use of their already existing garden and how to teach these very young children aged three to six years about gardening and healthy nutrition.
+The teachers at the schools participate actively in our gardening project with the aim to learn to maintain the patches on their own in the near future.

 Our vision and goal for the next years: to maintain the existing gardens and even to create additional new gardens, while some of the existing gardens of the project are gradually turned over to the responsibility of teachers and children, to be maintained on their own without further help from the project.
-As of this year, one group of our garden Rebus School is in the hands of the teachers and children of the school, as we are sure that they have gained enough knowledge during the past years to handle the garden project on their own.

-For 2016 we plan a new garden at Wichern School, a regular primary school with a unused area that we will turn into a new garden.
-Starting 2016 the school Fuchsbergredder will take care of their garden on their own.
+For the season 2016, the garden at school Fuchsbergredder was handed over to the teachers and children of the school, as we are sure that they have gained enough knowledge during the past years to handle the garden project on their own.
+This gave us the opportunity to start a new garden in spring 2016 at Wichern School, a regular primary school with an unused area that was turned into a new garden thanks to the enthusiastic volunteer-help of the General Mills team.

-In April 2015 we started our new garden season, sowing and planting the new vegetables and herb plants in the existing gardens at Rebus, Fuchsbergredder, Hauskoppelstieg and Schleemer Park.
+In March 2016 we started our new garden season, sowing and planting the new vegetables and herb plants in the existing gardens at Rebus, Brüder Grimm School, Hauskoppelstieg and Schleemer Park.

-Thanks to the generous donation of UWW/General Mills Foundation the garden team of Billenetz was able to provide a new Garden for Children with four very big patches and 6 normal ones, all together the equivalent of 21 patches at the Brüder Grimm School for three groups (60 children).
+Thanks to the generous donation of UWW/General Mills Foundation the garden team of Billenetz was able to provide a new Garden for Children with 6 big patches for an open afternoon gardening group (10 to 20 children) at Wichern School.